Beth Collins, M.D.

 This outpatient procedure will require approximately 1 to 3 hours.
 General anesthesia is common, while local anesthesia may be an option for select patients (in limited incision techniques).
 The goal of the breast lift is to tighten and elevate the breast tissue, moving the nipple and areola to a higher position.

 Incision patterns vary in breast lift surgery.
 Dr. Collins may choose to utilize an anchor or lollipop shaped incision, or a more limited approach that removes a circle of skin around the areola.
-Loose skin and glandular tissue is tightened or removed, effectively lifting the breast for a younger looking shape and appearance.
+Loose skin and glandular tissue are tightened or removed, effectively lifting the breast for a younger-looking shape and appearance.

-Recovering from breast lift surgery will take at least one to two weeks while you relax and allow proper healing.
-Exercise needs to be postponed for about six weeks in most cases.
+Recovering from breast lift surgery will take at least 1 to 2 weeks while you relax and allow proper healing.
+Exercise needs to be postponed for about 6 weeks in most cases.
 The surgical incisions (and sutures) will be covered with gauze and tape, which is removed within one week.
 Dr. Collins will advise you to wear a special bra for several weeks, which is designed for proper support after cosmetic breast surgery.
-Discomfort (expect some swelling, aching, bruising and changes in sensation) will be managed with a prescription pain medication.
+Discomfort (expect some swelling, aching, bruising and changes in sensation) will be managed with prescription pain medication.